vitalab/vitalab.github.io/deep-learning/_posts/2018-09-21-Multi-Modal-CNN-for-Brain-Tumor-Segmentation.md

 ### The idea

 This approach claims that most CNN used for brain tumor segmentation only concatenate modalities (T1, T2, flair, etc.) and then try to learn a single representation for all of them.
-With their approach, they train on each modality seperatly and then fuse the different representations at different "fusion points" in their architecture and using different methods.
+With their approach, they train on each modality separately and then fuse the different representations at different "fusion points" in their architecture and using different methods.
 They claim an increase in accuracy of 30% over previous methods and an increase of 5% accuracy over the baseline model.

 ### The implementation
 ![](/deep-learning/images/multi-modal-cnn-brain-tumors/baseline.png)